GoldenbergLab/r-project-template/README.md

 3. Examine the demographics of the participants.
 4. Examine the main effect and other effects present in the experiment
 5. Perform the power analysis (if necessary)
+6. Create an `.html` document of your analysis for easy examination.
+To do this,

 ## Analysis Coding convention